Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Conflict Graph based Upper Bounds on the Flip Distance

 \section{Conflict Graph based Upper Bounds on the Flip Distance}

-Throughout this section, let again $\beta T$ and $\beta T'$ be a pair of triangulations of the same convex polygon.
-As always, they result from a pair of triangulations $T$ and $T'$ with a $\beta$-blow up applied to them. $H=H(T,T')$ describes the conflict graph (with vertex set $\Gamma$) of $T$ and $T'$, and $ac(H)$ the size of a maximum acyclic set $S$ of $H$.
+Throughout this section, we again consider triangulations $T$ and $T'$ and their resulting $\beta$-blow-ups $\beta T$ and $\beta T'$. $H=H(T,T')$ describes the conflict graph (with vertex set $\Gamma$) of $T$ and $T'$, and $ac(H)$ the size of a maximum acyclic set $S$ of $H$.
 We describe how to construct a flip sequence from $\beta T$ to $\beta T'$ that witnesses the proof of \cref{prop:upper}.